hon20002000/weather/README.md

 ### Reference
 1. Baryshnikova, Nadezhda V., and Dennis Wesselbaum.
 "Air pollution and motor vehicle collisions in New York city."
 Environmental Pollution 337 (2023): 122595.
+2. Sager, Lutz.
+"Estimating the effect of air pollution on road safety using atmospheric temperature inversions."
+Journal of Environmental Economics and Management 98 (2019): 102250.
+3. Gao, Huaxi, Jieran Shi, Hongguang Cheng, Yaqin Zhang, and Yan Zhang.
+"The impact of long-and short-term exposure to different ambient air pollutants on cognitive function in China."
+Environment International 151 (2021): 106416.